Wisembly/Totem/README.md

 Installation
 ============
-You have multiple ways to install LinkSet.
+You have multiple ways to install Totem.
 If you are unsure what to do, go with the archive release.

 ### Archive Release
-1. Download the most recent release from the [release page](https://github.com/Taluu/LinkSet/releases)
+1. Download the most recent release from the [release page](https://github.com/Taluu/Totem/releases)
 2. Unpack the archive
 3. Move the files somewhere in your project

 ### Development version
 1. Install Git
-2. `git clone git://github.com/Taluu/LinkSet.git`
+2. `git clone git://github.com/Taluu/Totem.git`

 ### Via Composer
 1. Install composer in your project: `curl -s http://getcomposer.org/installer | php`